 Charities are often chosen by the government and local councils to run public services on their behalf, such as children’s services or mental health services.
-This is because charities are generally seen as running expert, high-quality services.

 How much income do charities get from government?